Andamanese peoples

 The Andamanese are the various indigenous peoples of the Andaman Islands, part of India's Andaman and Nicobar Islands, the union territory in the southeastern part of the Bay of Bengal.
 The Andamanese are a designated Scheduled Tribe in India's constitution.

-The Andamanese peoples are among the various groups considered Negrito, owing to their dark skin and diminutive stature.
+The Andamanese people are among the various groups considered Negrito, owing to their dark skin and diminutive stature.
 All Andamanese traditionally lived a hunter-gatherer lifestyle, and appear to have lived in substantial isolation for thousands of years.
 It is suggested that the Andamanese settled in the Andaman Islands around the latest glacial maximum, around 26,000 years ago.

-The Andamanese peoples included the Great Andamanese and Jarawas of the Great Andaman archipelago, the Jangil of Rutland Island, the Onge of Little Andaman, and the Sentinelese of North Sentinel Island.
+The Andamanese people included the Great Andamanese and Jarawas of the Great Andaman archipelago, the Onge of Little Andaman, and the Sentinelese of North Sentinel Island.
 Among the Andamanese, a division of two groups can be made.
 One is more open to contact with civilization and the other is hostile and resistant to communicate with the outer world.

 At the end of the 18th century, when they first came into sustained contact with outsiders, an estimated 7,000 Andamanese remained.
 In the next century, they experienced a massive population decline due to epidemics of outside diseases and loss of territory.
 Today, only roughly over 500 Andamanese remain, with the Jangil being extinct.
 Only the Jarawa and the Sentinelese maintain a steadfast independence, refusing most attempts at contact by outsiders.